distribution/distribution/docs/configuration.md

 ### Maintenance

+Currently upload purging and read-only mode are the only maintenance functions available.
-Currently the registry can perform one maintenance function: upload purging.
-This and future maintenance functions which are related to storage can be configured under the maintenance section.
+These and future maintenance functions which are related to storage can be configured under the maintenance section.

 ### Upload Purging

 Upload purging is a background process that periodically removes orphaned files from the upload directories of the registry.
 Upload purging is enabled by default.
 To configure upload directory purging, the following parameters must be set.